 4. Who is the Founder and staff?

-Phoenix Rising was developed and founded by Michael Lee, MA, a recognized educator and therapeutic bodyworker.
+Phoenix Rising was developed and founded by Michael Lee, MA, a recognized educator, academic, and social scientist.
 Michael was a resident and faculty member at the Kripalu Center for Yoga and Health in Lenox, Massachusetts.

 In late 2006 Michael Lee made the decision to focus his time on writing and speaking.
 He is the author of Turn Stress Into Bliss: The Proven 8-Week Yoga Program for Health, Relaxation and Stress Relief and of Phoenix Rising Yoga Therapy – Bridge from Body to Soul.

 In the early years, Michael travelled extensively giving workshops and sessions.
 His assistant was Lee Shinefield who is still with us 30 years later as our enrollment advisor.
 Karen Hasskarl and Elissa Cobb M.A., . formed the new team of co-directors for Phoenix Rising around 2007 and relocated the Training Center to Bristol, VT.
 We also became an IAYT accredited program in 2014.

 In 2014, Michael Lee and Lori Bashour stepped back into the picture after Karen’s premature death.
 Since then Michael has worked with the faculty team to shape Phoenix Rising for today’s world.
 Our faculty practice and teach around the globe.
 Learn more about our current team on the Faculty page.